Paulina Porizkova Reveals Her Secret To Looking Amazing During Dates & It’s So Easy Anyone Can Do It Too

 Paulina noted that she never forgot this lesson, and applies it when choosing a seat at a restaurant on dates.

 It’s not just Paulina that’s been bringing attention to the importance of light when it comes to photographs, either.
-Coincidentally, Victoria’s Secret model, Romee Strijd, shared a similar Instagram post.
+Coincidentally, Victoria’s Secret model Romee Strijd shared a similar Instagram post.
 Three days ago, she shared a video of herself looking as glam as ever in nice makeup and hair.
 But she suggested fans swipe to the right, saying it’s all about the makeup and lighting.
 Romee looked great in the second photo too, as she sported no makeup.
 However, she did take the photo in minimal lighting, which changed the way she looked in the photo.
 Fans enjoyed the post, with many people commenting that she still looked as great as ever.

 In other news, Porizkova also shared her heartbreak over the Notre Dame fire a couple of days ago.
 She shared an Instagram photo of herself posing in front of the cathedral several years ago, in tribute to the fire-damaged monument.